 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-- Washed is not the same as new.
 Shirts that have been washed feel different than shirts that haven’t been washed.
 Customers expect a brand new item when purchasing.
-Similarly, pre washing can lead to shrinking!
+Similarly, prewashing can lead to shrinking.

-- Allergies and sensitivities.
 Many people are allergic or sensitive to dyes and fragrances.
 Even if you opt to use a fragrance free or dye free detergent, you can not guarantee your customer won’t have an allergic reaction.
 To prevent these issues, skip prewashing.

-- It’s time consuming.
-I don’t know about you, but I have enough laundry to do with 4 kids, a husband, and a dog.
-The last thing I need is more laundry!
+I don’t know about you, but I have enough laundry to do with 4 kids, a husband, and a few dogs.
+Honestly, the last thing I need is more laundry.

 Tell me in the comments: Do you pre wash apparel before embellishing?